-This as appears from the case number is a long outstanding matter a) the applicant is entitled to receive transfer of the property described as Portion 20 of Farm No. 188 Dalreiach situate in the Hhohho district in trust as provided for in clause 8 of the ante-nuptial contract entered into by her with the late Morris Victor Chambers on the Second October 1984 b) the Master of the Supreme Court should not be authorised and empowered to appoint Bahngase Patrick Mzabalo Zwane to be the trustee for purposes of effecting transfer of the aforesaid property. c) the costs of the litigation be paid from the estate of the late MORRIS VICTOR CHAMBERS.
+This as appears from the case number is a long outstanding matter The applicant seeks an order that

+- the applicant is entitled to receive transfer of the property described as Portion 20 of Farm No. 188 Dalreiach situate in the Hhohho district in trust as provided for in clause 8 of the ante-nuptial contract entered into by her with the late Morris Victor Chambers on the Second October 1984 - 2. the Master of the Supreme Court should not be authorised and empowered to appoint Bahngase Patrick Mzabalo Zwane to be the trustee for purposes of effecting transfer of the aforesaid property.

+the costs of the litigation be paid from the estate of the late MORRIS VICTOR CHAMBERS.